 iMocha's wealth manager test is the ideal pre-hire test for recruiters and hiring managers to assess candidates objectively.
 Our test is useful for hiring a Wealth Manager.
 This wealth manager aptitude test has helped our customers to reduce technical screening time by 80%.

-Most often employed by banks and various types of investment firms, wealth managers provide financial planning services and investment advice to high net worth individuals.
-Since the essential goal of any wealth manager is to sustain and increase the long-term wealth of their clients, the profession involves a number of quite diverse disciplines.
+Most often employed by banks and various types of investment firms, wealth managers provide financial planning services and investment advice to high-net-worth individuals.
+Since the essential goal of any wealth manager is to sustain and increase their clients' long-term wealth, the profession involves a number of quite diverse disciplines.

-Indeed, wealth managers routinely provide their clients with the following types of services, customized banking solutions, estate and probate planning, general legal counsel, tax advice and investment management.
-Wealth managers must have at least a rudimentary understanding of capital economics, major investment theories and the networked web of modern global markets.
-Since they manage vast sums of money for other people, it goes without saying that they must also be ethical, trustworthy and free of any felonious record involving larceny, fraud or intentional mismanagement.
+Indeed, wealth managers routinely provide their clients with the following services: customized banking solutions, estate and probate planning, general legal counsel, tax advice, and investment management.
+Wealth managers must have at least a rudimentary understanding of capital economics, major investment theories, and the networked web of modern global markets.
+Since they manage vast sums of money for other people, it goes without saying that they must also be ethical, trustworthy, and free of any felonious record involving larceny, fraud, or intentional mismanagement.

 KEY SKILLS REQUIRED:

-Verbal ability is essential because grammar and vocabulary is a prerequisite for good spoken and written English.
+Verbal ability is essential because grammar and vocabulary are prerequisites for good spoken and written English.